where-to-eat

 The yacht marina attracts the wealthy and those who want to be seen.

 Restaurants are expensive, quality is inconsistent, and the scene dominates.
-A few places are genuinely good; most trade on location.
+A few places are genuinely good, but most trade on location.
 Visit for drinks and people-watching, eat elsewhere.

 Golden Mile